muratk3n/thirdwave/en/tweets/2019/week30.md

 SM will travel back in time, go to a different universe, travel forward in time, and back to the first universe, so nothing will have changed.
-But he'll do it so fast you wont see the difference.
+And he'll do it so fast you wont see he did it.
 That scene will be just that one shot on SM, that's it.
 No reason why to do the move.
 It just dazzles you, and the movie pulls you in more at that point.
 Complete immersion.

 *2019-7-24 10:11:18*